Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

   --interactive
 ```

-### Step 13: Prepare our Frontend Conatiner to be deployed to Fargate
+### Step 13: Prepare our Frontend Container to be deployed to Fargate

 # Launch our ECS Fargate container via the CLI